tyronyiu/Uni/blockchain/A Typical Scenario.md

 Description, high level map of scenario, hotspot within scenario (pain concentration), who are the actors in the hot-spot and what are the pain points?
-How does that impact you and your role within the organisation? (e.g. an educated inhabitant of south sudan is highly limited in the potential realisation available)
+How does that impact you and your role within the organisation? (e.g. an educated inhabitant of South sudan is highly limited in the potential realisation available)

 What is it now?
 What does it need to be?
 Why does it need to be like that? ->